ANIMAL RIGHTS FAQS

 hunting, trapping, agribusiness, and animal entertainment groups now refer

 to themselves as "animal welfare" supporters.
-Several umbrella groups whose
+Several umbrella

 goal is to defend these practices have also arisen.